sandras15/reference-tictactoe/self-assessment.md

 Outline what script files you created and the purpose of each file.
 Each file should be commented.
 This could be

-- Docker build
+- Docker build: buildDocker.sh

-- Docker compose
+- Docker compose: docker-compose-and-run.sh

-- AWS Provisioning
+- AWS Provisioning: provision-new-enviroment.sh (Not implemented fully)

+- Cleaning images:

-- Other scripts
+- Cleaning containers:

+- Git Commit script: gitCommit.sh